tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/machine-learning-101.md

 ---
 title: "Get Introduced to Machine Learning"
 description: "Are you intrigued by the concept of machine learning but find yourself daunted by complex theories and techniques?
 No need to worry - this article has got you covered.
 It explains the basics of machine learning and guides you in setting up your own machine modeling project."
-keywords: "machine learning, R, Python"
+keywords: "machine learning, Supervised, Unsupervised, Reinforcement"
 date: 26/02/2024
 weight: #1
 author: "Lisa Holling"
 authorlink: "https://tilburgsciencehub.com/contributors/lisaholling/"
 aliases:
-  - /machinelearning
-  - /supervised
-  - /unsupervised
-  - /reinforcement
+  - /introduction

 ---